Automated Document Classification

 Image data is used for automatic classification instead of text.

 Visual classification can be run during scanning to save time by rapidly sorting out structured forms from other document types.

 Learn more about visual classification in our Wiki.

 Classify documents faster and easier than ever before!

-How Machines Classify Documents Like Humans
+How Machine Learning Classifies Documents and Datasets Like Humans

 Why is it so hard for machines to understand documents, and to classify them?